global-121/121-platform/services/121-service/README.md

 ### Seed the database

 Upon application start, automatically a basic seed-script is run which adds 1 `admin`-user.
 It will only do so, if no existing users are found.
-The password and e-mail for this user can be customized in `secrets.ts`
+The password and e-mail for this user can be customized in centralized `.env` file within services

 To seed the database with more data (e.g. programs) additional seed-scripts can be run manually.
 **NOTE:** These seed-scripts delete _all existing data_.
 They cannot be run on production; When run locally or on test-environment, you are prompted with '`Are you sure? (y/n)`'.